Analytical Framework

 Western progressive tradition

 Collective good, shared values, redistributive governance.
 The Rousseauian tradition demands that productivity gains be shared, that displaced workers receive support, and that the social contract be explicitly renegotiated.
 The argument for Universal Basic Income and Cultural Alignment is fundamentally Rousseauian.
+When the general will is no longer represented, the contract is reconstituted; not revolution but rewriting.

 Confucian Collectivism